jugstalt/LuceneServerNET/README.md

 [German - Deutsch](./doc/README_de.md)

-Note: This project is still at a very early stage of development.
-There may be even more major conversions of the interface.

 ## A REST Server on top of Lucene.NET

 LuceneServer provides a REST interface, with the search indexes based on [Apache Lucene.
 NET](https://github.com/apache/lucenenet).